 If the FDA were to give a quick, easy go-ahead of CBD, then perhaps other natural remedies would be next.
 There is a huge divide between the pharmaceutical industry and herbal supplements.
 Many naturalists would prefer that the government keep their hands off of organic products.
 Fear that they may require a synthesized or watered-down version is of grave concern.
 Thus, leaving the public with even less than they have now.

 Some believe the reemergence of natural remedies could completely undermine the pharmaceutical industry.
 As a result of the many deaths, overdoses and side effects of many prescription medications, this is a very valid possibility.
+The bottom line is, the politics of CBD matter and to many.

 Politics of CBD conclusion